-With orthodontics, oral surgery is occasionally required to help with such aspects as exposure of impacted tooth, removal of tooth, and/or correction of significant jaw imbalances.
+With local orthodontics in Edmonton, oral surgery is occasionally required to help with such aspects as exposure of impacted tooth, removal of the tooth, and/or correction of significant jaw imbalances.
 Orthognathic surgery, also known as corrective jaw surgery, addresses abnormalities of facial bones encompassing jaws and teeth.
-These abnormalities are often times associated with impediments of speech, chewing, sleeping, and other oral functions.
+These abnormalities are often associated with impediments of speech, chewing, sleeping, and other oral functions.
 These problems can all be corrected by orthodontic treatment in combination with orthognathic surgery with additional benefits of improved facial balance and smile esthetics.

 Orthognathic surgery might not be necessary if orthodontic treatment alone can correct the problem.
 With modern orthodontic techniques, such as Wilckodontics (Periodontally Accelerated Orthodontics) and other advances, this can sometimes be the case.
 During your consultation with Dr.Sileikyte, we will be able to determine if oral surgery is necessary in your case.